Lucasplaygaemes/a2/README.md

 Now you can run if not any, most of the termial apps and a terminal by it self inside a2!

 # Themes!
-Now a2 have themes! and they are quite easy to make, Themes will be searched in the default app folder, but, if no found, or if you want to add another folder, you can with the command :set themedir <dir>.
+Now a2 have themes! and they are quite easy to make, Themes will be searched in the default app folder, but, if no found, or if you want to add another folder, you can with the command :set themedir <dir>

 # Multiplatform?
 a2 is not windows compatible without any modifications i think.
 I don't plan to make it.
 Not for now at least